Bydgoszcz: Main sights

 "Hotel pod Orłem" (The Eagle Hotel), an icon of the city's 19th-century architecture, was designed by the distinguished Bydgoszcz architect Józef Święcicki, the author of around sixty buildings in the city.
 Completed in 1896, it served as a hotel from the very beginning and was originally owned by Emil Bernhardt, a hotel manager educated in Switzerland.
 Its façade displays forms characteristic of the Neo-baroque style in architecture.

 Saint Vincent de Paul's Basilica, erected between 1925 and 1939, is the largest church in Bydgoszcz and one of the biggest in Poland.
 It can accommodate around 12,000 people.
 This monumental church, modeled after the Pantheon in Rome, was designed by the Polish architect Adam Ballenstaedt.
 The most characteristic element of the neo-classical temple is the reinforced concrete dome 40 metres in diameter.

 The three granaries in Grodzka Street, picturesquely located on the Brda River near the old Market Square, are the official symbol of the city.
 Built at the turn of the 19th century, they were originally used to store grain and similar products, but now house exhibitions of the city's Leon Wyczółkowski District Museum.

+The building of the former Prussian Eastern Railway Headquarters erected between 1886 and 1889 in Dutch Mannierist style is another notable structure in the city.
+Initially it served as a headquarters of the Prussian Eastern Railway and later it belonged to the Polish State Railways.
+Since 2022 it is privately owned.

 The city is mostly associated with water, sports, Art Nouveau buildings, waterfront, music, and urban greenery.
-It is worth noting that Bydgoszcz boasts the largest city park in Poland (830 ha).
+Bydgoszcz boasts the largest city park in Poland (830 ha).
 The city was also once famous for its industry.

-Unfortunately, some great monuments have been destroyed, for example, the church in the Old Market Square and the Municipal Theatre.
+Some great monuments have been destroyed, for example, the church in the Old Market Square and the Municipal Theatre.
 Additionally, the Old Town lost a few characteristic tenement houses, including the western frontage of the Market Square.
 The city also lost its Gothic castle and defensive walls.
 In Bydgoszcz, there are a great number of villas in the style of typical garden suburbs.